 Hokkaido is the second largest island of Japan and comprises only one prefecture, Hokkaido, whose capital is Sapporo.

 Tohoku region comprises Aomori, Akita, Fukushima, Iwate, Miyagi and Yamagata prefectures.

 Kanto region comprises Gunma, Tochigi, Ibaraki, Saitama, Tokyo, Chiba and Kanagawa prefectures.

-Chubu region comprises Yamanashi, Shizuoka, Aichi, Gifu, Fukui, Ishikawa, Toyama and Nagano prefectures.
+Chubu region comprises Yamanashi, Shizuoka, Aichi, Gifu, Fukui, Ishikawa, Toyama, Nagano and Niigata prefectures.

 Kansai region comprises Mie, Nara, Wakayama, Kyoto, Osaka, Hyogo and Shiga prefectures.

 Chugoku region comprises Okayama, Hiroshima, Yamaguchi, Shimane and Tottori prefectures.